Help the Aged (song): Release

-"Help the Aged" was released as the first single from This Is Hardcore in November 1997.
+"Help the Aged" was released as the first single from This Is Hardcore on 10 November 1997.
 Cocker explained, "That was the oldest song and I was beginning to feel like if we didn't get it out soon, it'd be past its sell-by date."

 The single charted at number eight in the UK, becoming the band's fifth consecutive top ten single.
 Pulp drummer Nick Banks said of the reaction to the single, "I think the general feeling from the critics was kind of 'It's good, but, ooh, it's not "Disco 2000" is it?' ...
 They didn't quite understand it."
 Cocker reflected on the single's performance, "I was really pleased when it got to number eight.
 Maybe we overestimated people's willingness to confront their own mortality in a pop record, but I'm proud that we got a record about getting old and dying into the Top Ten."

 B-side "Tomorrow Never Lies" was intended to be used as the theme to the James Bond film Tomorrow Never Dies.
 The song was ultimately rejected in favour of a song by Sheryl Crow, and was renamed after the film's working title for copyright reasons.
 The original version of the song, with the name "Tomorrow Never Dies", is featured on the LP version of the album, even though it is listed as "Tomorrow Never Lies".
 It surfaced on the bonus disc of the This Is Hardcore special edition in 2006.